Consult the medication dictionary to quickly obtain detailed information

-History tells us that around the world and throughout the ages, women have tried a great number of contraceptive methods, including some questionable ones.
-For example, some writings from the past indicate age-old use of oral potions, vaginal douches or vaginal suppositories containing dubious substances to say the least, in order to avoid pregnancy.
+History tells us that around the world and throughout the ages, women have tried a great number of contraceptive methods, many of which have proven to be highly questionable.
+For example, some writings tell us about the ancient use of oral potions, vaginal douches or vaginal suppositories containing substances that are dubious to say the least, and often toxic or dangerous, in order to prevent pregnancy.

-Fortunately, in this day and age, women can choose among a wide range of safe and effective options when it comes to contraception.
-The decision to make use of them is a fundamentally personal choice: pregnancy―whether or not it is wanted―always has significant repercussions.
-Contraception is a topic that warrants the attention of women, so they can make informed decisions.
+Fortunately, today’s women can choose from a wide range of safe and effective options when it comes to contraception.
+The decision to use it is a fundamentally personal choice: a pregnancy―whether or not it is wanted―always has significant repercussions.
+Contraception is a topic that warrants women’s full attention, so they can make informed choices.

 Because the last few decades have provided a multitude of studies and discoveries, women can now choose among the following options:

-With such a range of possibilities, it can be difficult to make the right choice.
-First, it is important to point out that all of these methods are considered effective when they are used properly.
-Each of them has their advantages and some disadvantages, which you will have to weigh carefully, while taking into consideration, among other things, your age, lifestyle, preferences, health and the medications you take.
+Faced with so many possibilities, it can be difficult to make a choice.
+First, it is important to note that all of these methods are considered effective when used properly.
+Each one has its advantages and some drawbacks that you will have to weigh carefully, taking into account, among other things, your age, lifestyle, preferences, health and the medications you take.

-It is recommended to have an in-depth discussion with an informed healthcare professional.
+It is advisable to have an in-depth discussion with an informed healthcare professional.

-Don’t be afraid to ask a lot of questions to the professional you are consulting.
+Don’t hesitate to ask many questions to the professional you are consulting.

 Here is some information that is good to know about the various contraceptive methods:

-Emergency oral contraception (“the morning-after pill”) is not considered a contraceptive method, strictly speaking.
-If, however, you did not use a contraceptive or if the contraceptive failed (for example, a broken condom), the morning-after pill can make it possible to avoid an unplanned pregnancy.
-Its effectiveness is optimal if it is taken within 72 hours after intercourse.
-The principle of “the earlier, the better” applies here.
-You must go to the pharmacy, and the pharmacist will meet with you privately in a closed office before giving you the emergency oral contraception.
+Emergency contraceptive pill ("morning-after pill") is not considered a contraceptive method per se.
+If, however, you have omitted to use contraception or it has failed (for example, a torn condom), the morning-after pill can help prevent an unplanned pregnancy.
+It is most effective if used within 72 hours of intercourse.
+The "sooner the better" principle applies here.
+You must go to the pharmacy and, before prescribing and dispensing emergency oral contraception, the pharmacist will meet with you in a closed office, in complete confidentiality.